Francais

 The St. Louis Zoo Field Research and Conservation fund provided funding for the 2008-2009 health assessment project for lemurs at Tsinjoarivo.
 The Biodôme de Montréal is one of the four Montreal's Nature Museums along with the Botanical Garden, Insectarium and Planetarium.
 Starting in 2009, the Biodôme has helped Sadabe with fundraising efforts associated with their temporary Madagascar habitat.
 Primate Action Fund, administered by Conservation International, funds urgent conservation projects related to endangered primates.
 PAF funded censuses and public awareness activities in 2007-2008.

 None of the Sadabe activities would have been possible without the co-operation and collaboration of the Malagasy government, and we are grateful for their ongoing support.
-Specifically, we thank the Ministry of Environment, Forests, and Tourism (MEFT), the Ad-Hoc Committee for Flora and Fauna (CAFF/CORE), the government of the Vakinankaratra Region, the government of Tsinjoarivo Commune, and the leaders and communities of the various fokon'tany in which our activities occur.
+Specifically, we thank the Ministry of Environment, Ecology, and Forests (MEEF), the Ad-Hoc Committee for Flora and Fauna (CAFF/CORE), the government of the Vakinankaratra Region, the government of Tsinjoarivo Commune, and the leaders and communities of the various fokon'tany in which our activities occur.

 We are also extremely grateful to Stephen Nash of Conservation International for our logo and Matthew Martin for graphics.